NamBui43/NamBui43/README.md

 - Bachelor of Science in Data Science, Aalto University (Expected graduation: December 2023)

 ## Projects
+-  [**Credit Card Customer Segmentation: Clustering**](https://github.com/NamBui43/Predicting-Profits-Of-Online-Sport-Bettors-) - Performed unsupervised clustering on credit card customers using their demographic and banking records.
+Performed explanatory data analysis on the dataset.

-- [**Forecasting profits of online sport bettors**](https://github.com/NamBui43/Predicting-Profits-Of-Online-Sport-Bettors-) - Used polynomial regression and random forest regression to forecast the profits of online sport bettors.
+- [**Forecasting Profits of Online Sports Bettors**](https://github.com/NamBui43/Predicting-Profits-Of-Online-Sport-Bettors-) - Used polynomial regression and random forest regression to forecast the profits of online sport bettors.
 Performed explanatory data analysis using the gathered and cleaned datasets

-- [**Finland vaccine distribution analysis**](https://github.com/NamBui43/Finland-Vaccine-Distribution-Analysis) - Implemented a database system to manage the production and distribution of Covid-19 vaccine.
+- [**Finland Vaccine Distribution Analysis**](https://github.com/NamBui43/Finland-Vaccine-Distribution-Analysis) - Implemented a database system to manage the production and distribution of Covid-19 vaccine.
 Performed explanatory data analysis on vaccine distribution within the Finnish healthcare system